 With language, be it spoken or written, mathematical or visual, we construct a world view: a mental representation of the world as we perceive it, a framework of beliefs.
-This is something we do as individuals, (in)formed by fragments of language and shared knowledge we pick up from other people.
 I am interested in the ways we construct and represent knowledge and in the way we think as humans, as it seems so vital to who we are.
-Can machines be called intelligent?
-What sets us apart?

 Because our thoughts are embodied and situated, sculpture and installation are viable media to use, as they relate directly to the body.
 Using this visual language I react to other languages we use to describe our experiences and what we think we know.
 The representations of reality I respond to might be scientific visualizations, ways to communicate a narrative in film, or 3D models in animation software.
 My work takes the shape of installations comprising sculpture, wall paintings and videos.
 Through using sculptural materials to represent signs and ways of presenting information, I intend to make their meaning less strict.
 Chance aspects enter the work because of the materials I choose, at times disrupting a clear communication of the original message.